ACY200/ACY200/README.md

 <p><u>Hello it's been a while since I talked about myself as a Developer because nowadays...it ain't that easy to be one....
 I am Certified Backend Web and Game Developer and I own the OS...it doesn't own me back!!!</u><p><br>

 <h5>After finishing three long years in college I started with Java and me being 18 years old at that time I really manage to amplify my technical skills.
 I really tried getting a job in technical industry, though the strain was
-  that<b>the high <u>DEMAND</u></b> on skills and perks really made getting into the tech industry a labour to straight up impossible...I ended up becoming a hardware engineer which suits me better than be a software developer.</h5><br>
+  that<u><b>the high DEMAND</b></u> on skills and perks really made getting into the tech industry a labour to straight up impossible...I ended up becoming a hardware engineer which suits me better than be a software developer.</h5><br>

   <h4 align = "center"">I am a huge fan of american pool</h4>